 In anime where a standard classroom is used, there always seems to be a repeating pattern of where characters are placed.
 It is very common for the main character to be in the far back left corner (see diagram), close to the window.
 Of course, this picture is not correct for all anime, but it gives a good idea of the stereotypical seating plan.
 For example, in the anime Tonari no Seki-Kun: The Master of Wasting Time, Seki-kun sits in the bottom left of the diagram, while the secondary character, Yokoi, sits to his immediate right.

-There are certain standards in which class seatings in anime run by, as well as a few things to know when reading this diagram:
+There are certain standards in which class seatings in anime run by, as well as a few things to know when reading this diagram:-The doors are usually sliding doors.
+Also, it's common for the wall between the front and back doors to have windows on them.

 -The main character may not have a rival.
 If they have one, the rival is usually as far away as possible, or relatively close.